carbon-language/carbon-lang/README.md

     idiomatic C++ code.

-With this approach, we can build on top of C++'s existing ecosystem, and bring along existing investment, codebase, and developer populations.
+With this approach, we can build on top of C++'s existing ecosystem, and bring along existing investments, codebases, and developer populations.
 There are a few languages that have followed this model for other ecosystems, and Carbon aims to fill an analogous role for C++: